drguptavivek/postgres/readme.md

 - Conf.d strategy: put most of your tunables in conf.d/*.conf.
 Keep postgresql.conf short and stable (paths + includes).

 ## UPGRADE to Postgres 18 from 17.3
 Postgres major versions aren’t binary-compatible, so the 18 server won’t start on a 17 data directory.
 The container stays unhealthy because Postgres itself never comes up.

-So data formaty needs to be upgraded
+So data format needs to be upgraded.
-Also data mount also needs to chnage /var/lib/postgresql
+Also data mount needs to change to /var/lib/postgresql

 ### Upgrade data to version 18